symfony/symfony-docs/http_fundamentals.rst

     There are actually nine HTTP methods defined by the HTTP specification, but many of them are not widely used or supported.
 In reality, many modern browsers only support ``POST`` and ``GET`` in HTML forms.
-Various others are however supported in `XMLHttpRequest`_, as well as by Symfony's :doc:`Routing component </components/routing/introduction>`.
+Various others are however supported in `XMLHttpRequest`_.

 In addition to the first line, an HTTP request invariably contains other lines of information called request **headers**.
 The headers can supply a wide